-Prerequisite: Senior status

-A senior level field experience required of all sport management majors.
+Prerequisite: Senior status and overall cumulative 2.5 gpa prior to registering for this course A senior level field experience required of all sport management majors.
 Students will consult with the Physical Education coordinator for placement.
 Site supervisors will be trained personnel in appropriate professional disciplines.
 Internships will be evaluated and graded by the site supervisor as well as the Sport Management Internship Supervisor.